gwcbi/TeachingLabs/ProblemSets/PS1/PS1.md

 TGTCTTCCTGGAGCAACCAACCTGCCATGGATGATTATGG
 ```
 Answer the following questions:
 What does this sequence encode?
 From what organism does this sequence come?
 What is the function of this gene?
-What are the proportions of polar, non-polar, and charged amino acids?  (attach a link to or copy of the resource you used to help you determine the last question)
+What are the proportions of polar, non-polar, and charged amino acids?  (attach a link to or copy of the resource you used to help you determine the last question.